 However, the JCC ruled that Caputo’s claim was not compensable because his fall occurred at work by chance-his job required no more exertion than his daily life.
 In other words, the fall could just have easily occurred when he was not at work.

-The First District Court of Appeals disagreed with the JCC’s interpretation of the legal test as whether an injury is compensable.
+The First District Court of Appeals disagreed with the JCC’s interpretation of the legal test as to whether an injury is compensable.
 Caputo’s fall occurred at work while he performed the normal requirements of his job.
 The accident resulted from his presence on the ladder while doing his job.
-Therefore, the First District Court of Appeals reversed the summary judgement entered by the JCC.
+Therefore, the First District Court of Appeals reversed the summary judgment entered by the JCC.